Logo

 <widget id="io.ionic.ionic4GoogleLogin" version="0.0.1" xmlns="http://www.w3.org/ns/widgets" xmlns:cdv="http://cordova.apache.org/ns/1.0">

-Configuring iOS
+iOS Configurations

 You will need to generate a configuration file (GoogleService-Info.plist) in order to get a REVERSED_CLIENT_ID which you will need during the plugin installation process.
-Let's see how to do it!
+Let's see how to do it.

 The first step is to Create a New Project in the Firebase Console.
 Wait, why do we need to create a Firebase project if we are on a Google Sign In tutorial with Ionic Framework?.
 You need to create a Firebase project in order to use Google Cloud features on your mobile app such as google sign in, google maps, google places, and so on.